benrc257/Plant-Watering-Project-ECE-1000/README.md

 # Automatic Plant Watering

-This project was completed for Dr.Bhattacharya's ECE 1000 class.
+This project was completed for Dr. Bhattacharya's ECE 1000 class.
 The goal was to create an automatic plant watering system using a soil moisture sensor.

 ## Description